mja65/Emu68-Imager/docs/instructions.md

 ### Work

 The Work partition is the one that will use up most of the capicity of your SD card.
 It should be used to install any programs for your Amiga.
 You can populate some (or all) of it using the Imager tool from the start.
-Please refer to the [Transfer Files to Work Partition](#transfer-files-to-work-partition) section on how to do that.
+Please refer to the [Supplying additional files that you want to have available](#supplying-additional-files-that-you-want-to-have-available) section on how to do that.
 If you don't populate it using this functionality then it will be empty.

 The Work partition will by default take up all the remaining capacity of your SD card.
 Since the PFS3 partitions on the amiga can only be upto 100GB in size the tool will create multiple Work partitions if your SD card has more capacity.
 Only the first Work: partition will be formatted, you will need to format the rest yourself on the amiga.
 Please refer to [First Time Run](#first-time-run) section on how to do that.